Black Pensacola neighborhood, unfortified against storms, took massive hit from Hurricane Sally

 Natasha Kelson, 46, sat on her Wedgewood porch to get a break from the stifling indoor heat.
 “It was a lake out here yesterday,” she said, pointing to her yard.

 Kelson is pregnant — due in three weeks — and she said she felt “miserable” with no air conditioning.
-But aside from the heat, she was happy the home she shares with her husband, William Kelson, 46, had been largely spared.
+But aside from the heat, she was happy the home she shares with her husband, William Kelson, also 46, had been largely spared.

 In the backyard, where the Kelsons just held their baby shower, the grass was strewn with leaves and branches, and a fence was slightly bent.